 WATCH ON BBC SELECT: THE LIES DROP

-The Lies Drop was live between Thursday 18th March – Wednesday 24th March, check out Select More each week to be the first to explore the latest Drop.
+The Lies Drop was live between Thursday 18th March – Wednesday 24th March, check out Select More every other week to be the first to explore the latest Drop.

 This week: how do we separate fact from fiction?